Yazan-22/riemann-integral-engine/README.md

     the integration from 0 to 2 for x^2 dx

 Running the Program:
-    From the folder that contains (riemann_integral_engine), run: python -m riemann_integral_engine.main
+    From the folder "riemann_integral_engine", run:
+    python -m main
   This ensures all package imports work correctly.